aplteam/Tatin/docs/PackageConfiguration.md

 Must be either the name of a text file that contains code or a folder that contains a collection of code files. `source` _must not_ be empty.

 If it's a single file it might be anything with the extension `.aplc` (a class script), `.apln` (a namespace script), `.apli` (an interface script), `.aplf` (a function) or `.aplo` (an operator).

+The `.dyalog` extension is supported for limited backward compatibility --- Tatin does not guarantee complete compatibility with SALT.
+Using this extension is not encouraged: use it at your own risk.

 If it's a folder it might contain any number and mixture of the aforementioned files.
 Any files with other extensions will be ignored.